mdb/mdb.github.io/content/blog/2021-05-09-open-policy-agent-terraform-plan-analysis.md

 ## Solution

 [Open Policy Agent](https://www.openpolicyagent.org/) offers a flexible, multi-purpose policy-as-code framework.
-Its [Terraform support](https://www.openpolicyagent.org/docs/latest/terraform/) enables the codification of rules and expectations pertaining to Terraform plans, in effect providing a toolset through which Terraform plan analysis and safeguards can be automated in CI/CD pipelines and development processes.
+Its [Terraform support](https://www.openpolicyagent.org/docs/latest/terraform/) enables the codification of rules and expectations pertaining to Terraform configuration, in effect providing a toolset through which Terraform plan analysis and safeguards can be automated in CI/CD pipelines and development processes.

 ## Example